youssifelfeshawy/Word-VBA-Macro-Reference-Converter-and-Linker/README.md

-# Word VBA Macro: Reference Converter and Linker
+# Word VBA Macros: Reference Converter and Linker

-This repository contains a VBA macro for Microsoft Word that automates the process of converting URLs and DOIs to clickable hyperlinks and linking in-text citations to their corresponding references in the bibliography.
+This repository contains VBA macros for Microsoft Word that automate the process of converting URLs and DOIs to clickable hyperlinks and linking in-text citations to their corresponding references in the bibliography.

+The repository includes three files:
+- `ConvertURLsAndDOIsToHyperlinks.bas`: The original macro for converting URLs and DOIs to hyperlinks.
+- `LinkCitationsToURLs.bas`: The original macro for linking citations to URLs/DOIs in the bibliography.
+- `ConvertAndLinkReferences.bas`: The merged macro that combines the functionality of the two above into a single subroutine.

 ## Features